Rookout/docs/docs/dop-install.md

 ### Install without Helm

-If you're not using Helm with your Kubernetes cluster, you'll still be able to install the Datastore.
+If you're not using Helm with your Kubernetes cluster, you'll still be able to deploy the Datastore.

 Helm is needed to be installed locally ([Helm](https://helm.sh/docs/intro/install/)) to create the yaml file from the templates.